fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-01-25-webdev-bootcamp-w2.md

  - freeCodeCamp
 ---

 I enrolled in a Web Development Bootcamp that lasts for six weeks and I have finished week 2.
 The concepts we learned this week include building forms, the CSS box model, using flexboxes and Git.
-This week was also the first time we had to create our own little project.
+This week, we were joined by Rizèl Scarlett, who spoke about GitHub.

 {% capture notice-text %}
 **Read more about the Bootcamp here:**